-The Children’s House is a converted home, where each room contains a different curriculum area.
-These prepared environments are cozy and inviting, furnished with child-sized tables and chairs and low, open shelves that hold beautiful materials that are neatly displayed and easily accessible to the students.
-Come inside and you will see it truly is a Children’s House!
+The Children’s House is a converted home, with each room dedicated to a different area of the curriculum.
+These carefully prepared environments are warm and inviting, featuring child-sized tables and chairs, along with low, open shelves that display beautiful materials, all within easy reach of the students.
+Step inside, and you'll see it truly is a “Children’s House” designed for exploration and discovery.

 Please read below for a brief description of each curriculum area: